 High Speed Rail (HSR) Planning underway that includes Station Zone Assessment.
 The Cedars West portion of the TOD District has been included.
 Texas Central Partners is a private group developing the Dallas to Houston HSR.
 Perkins+Will consultants was hired for the Station Zone Assessment in collaboration with the City and other public/private stakeholders The Station Zone Assessment Plan was funded and contracted by Texas Central Rail.
 The build out cost for the system is estimated at \$12 billion Texas Central Rail Private sources Mockingbird Bridge & Redline Bridge As part of larger Katy Trail project - a bridge over Mockingbird Lane for pedestrians and bicycles.
 A bridge over DART LRT Redline track just north of Twin Sixties Drive Completed in 2017 \$17.575M City Bond funds - \$10.095M RTR - \$6.48M Dallas County - \$1M

-A trail connection from SMU Boulevard (left) connects to the Mockingbird Station area.
-The Mockingbird Bridge (right) opened for bikes and pedestrians in November 2017.
+.
+The Mockingbird Bridge opened for bikes and pedestrians in November 2017.

 Value and Increment Revenue Summary